polterguy/polterguy.github.io/tutorials/sql-http-endpoints/index.md

 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/Ci6a_ZVueXg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+If you watch the above video, you will see me walk you through the process.
-The only thing you really need to learn at this point, is the asociation between the arguments and SQL parameters, implying that for instance `foo:string` as an argument, can be referenced as `@foo` in your SQL statement, and that it's expected to be of type string.
+The only thing you really need to understand afterwards, is the asociation between the arguments and SQL parameters, implying that for instance `foo:string` as an argument, can be referenced as `@foo` in your SQL statement, and that it's expected to be of type string.
 Hence, just add your arguments as a CR/LF list of names, and reference these in your SQL.
 Currently, there is no